tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 Scope is a common consideration across all programming languages.
 It stands out in JS with closures, states within functions that are were called in the run time of the program.
-These were touched on in chapter three, but remember tha the variables within the called functions have a so called lifetime over the course of the program.
+These were touched on in chapter three, but remember that the variables within the called functions have a so called lifetime over the course of the program.
 Everything is created from scratch initially as the computer starts reading a program, and then that memory is let go of when the program's run time is over.
-That is true in this circumstances as well.
+That is true in these circumstances as well.

 ## Conclusion